medric/dynamic-forms-ts/README.md

 });
 ```

-This approach allows you to either pre-generate the schema or dynamically generate and serve it on-demand, offering flexibility for different use cases.

 #### b.
 Inline Model Parsing

-Alternatively, use class-based models to define and parse forms inline:
+You can also use class-based models to define and parse forms directly in your code:

 ```ts
 class PhoneForm {